Global Vietnamese Youth and Their Efforts to Preserve and Promote Vietnamese

 "I often look for the English translation of "Truyen Kieu" to introduce Vietnamese culture to my friends in the host country," Khanh said.

 Khanh also introduced Vietnamese through meetings with international friends.
-He often hosts traditional Vietnamese meals at home, which have become a great opportunity for him to introduce his language, culture and roots.
+He often hosts traditional Vietnamese meals at home, which has become a great opportunity for him to introduce his language, culture, and roots.

 Technology - A bridge to preserve Vietnamese

-In the digital age, technology opens up many opportunities for preserving and spreading Vietnamese.
-Vietnamese learning applications such as Monkey Junior, Duolingo... are useful tools for many young people.
+In addition to individual efforts, modern technology has become a powerful tool to support the young generation of Vietnamese origin to access their mother tongue more easily.
+In the digital age, Vietnamese learning applications such as Monkey Junior, and Duolingo... open up opportunities to preserve and spread the language, bringing convenience and efficiency in learning.
 In Chiba (Japan), Bui Le Bao Chau (9 years old) learned Vietnamese through Monkey Junior.
-With the support of science and technology, the application developers has created many easy-to-understand lessons so that Vietnamese children abroad can learn the language.
+With the support of science and technology, the application developers have created many easy-to-understand lessons so that Vietnamese children abroad can learn the language.
 Chau said: "I learned how to spell and write Vietnamese.
 Thanks to the application, learning Vietnamese has become much more interesting."

 Along with applications, Vietnamese youth abroad also learn Vietnamese through television.
 Aired since 2018, the program "Hello Vietnam" produced by VTV4 is a familiar address for overseas countrymen to learn Vietnamese.
 Through episodes of foreigners experiencing culture and life in Vietnam, the program provides language knowledge and brings a closer look at the homeland to Vietnamese people abroad.